On your subscriptions dashboard, you can see your app's total, new and cancelled subscriptions over time, along with revenue details.

 - New subscriptions: Number of subscriptions that started in the selected time period, including users with free trials.

 - Cancelled subscriptions: Number of subscriptions that were cancelled during the selected time period, including cancellations within a free trial.

-- Revenue: Estimated revenue generated during the selected time period.
+- Gross revenue: Estimated revenue generated during the selected time period.
 This is the amount paid by users, including taxes and other fees.

 - ARPAS: A summary of the average revenue per active subscription.
 ARPAS is calculated as the total subscription revenue during the selected time period, divided by the total number of active subscriptions.

 - Refunds: Total number of refunds that were issued during the selected time period.